lamyj/meg/README.md

 ```

 Caveats:
-- Cell and struct arrays are not yet handled
+- Struct arrays are not yet handled
 - Due to the non-free license of MATLAB, testing is on a best-effort basis